 We have a number of summer programs that are part of the National Federation of the Blind.
 These are typically programs for youth.
 There's a number of summer programs popping up around the country because they've noticed the success that we have working with blind youth and empowering them through the philosophy of the National Federation of the Blind.
 But as you well know, not every summer program is a Federation program, and that means it doesn't meet the quality standards that we set for the work that we do in the National Federation of the Blind.

-I have an announcement from a Neil Lewis who is Executive Director of Blindness Initiatives about the Hathi Trust Collection.
-Neil says that we are seeking a limited number of researchers to participate in a pilot project to test our Hathi Trust Portal.
+I have an announcement from Anil Lewis who is executive director of Blindness Initiatives about the Hathi Trust Collection.
+Anil says that we are seeking a limited number of researchers to participate in a pilot project to test our Hathi Trust Portal.
 The Hathi Trust is a consortium of institutions offering a collection of more than 13 million digital books from libraries around the world.
 Our goal in working with the Hathi Trust Digital Library is to provide exclusive access to blind people or other people with print disabilities to this digital collection regardless of their affiliation with one of these institutions of higher education.

 We're currently finalizing the technical details that will allow blind people to use our portal to get access to the Hathi Trust Collection.
 Thus we need members to spend some time testing and giving written feedback about the accessibility and usability of the portal.
 Keep in mind there's 13 million books, but they're from university libraries mostly.
 They have been digitized and recognized with technology out there, but they have not been cleaned up.
 They have not been formatted.
 And again, these are mostly research-type books that you would find in a university library not probably the most popular collection that the average, everyday blind person would want.

 I do have some joyous Federation family news to share with you on this release.
-Our Cambridge Chapter sends a huge congratulations to Fernanda Silva and Jose Olivera on the birth of Gabriel Silva Olivera, who was born on January 3, 2019, at 7:48 PM.
-He was born at a healthy seven pounds, nine ounces and measured 191/2 inches long.
+Our Cambridge chapter sends a huge congratulations to Fernanda Silva and Jose Olivera on the birth of Gabriel Silva Olivera, who was born on January 3, 2019, at 7:48 p.m.
+He was born at a healthy seven pounds, nine ounces and measured nineteen and a half inches long.
 Fernanda and Gabriel are both doing well and I would like to extend my welcome to the newest member of the Federation family.
 Congratulations.